 (d) Minimum Necessary.
 “Minimum Necessary” shall mean the principle that PHI should only be used and disclosed to the extent needed for the purpose of the Use or Disclosure in accordance with 45 C.F.R.
 164.502(b).

-(e) Protected Health Information (PHI) “Protected Health Information” shall have the same meaning as the term “protected health information” in 45 CFR § 160.103, limited to, but only to the extent such regulatory definition includes, the information created, received, and/or retained by Business Associate from or on behalf of Covered Entity pursuant to the Subscription Agreement.
+(e) Protected Health Information (PHI) “Protected Health Information” shall have the same meaning as the term “protected health information” in 45 CFR § 160.103, limited to, but only to the extent such regulatory definition includes, the information created, received, and/or retained by Business Associate from or on behalf of Covered Entity pursuant to the Underlying Agreement.

 (f) Physical Safeguards.
 “Physical Safeguards” shall have the same meaning as the term “physical safeguards” in 45 C.F.R. § 164.304.